 Filtration and Sanitation

-Many cold plunge tubs have built-in filters and sanitizers, and from time to time, these will need to be replaced.
-Typically, a filter can last a few months before needing to be replaced, but it’ll depend on the frequency in which you use your cold plunge.
-It’s a good idea to check the filtration system regularly—once every week or two—to make sure there’s no excessive build-up in or on your filters.
+Many cold plunge tubs have built-in filters and sanitizers.
+From time to time, these will need to be replaced.
+Typically, a filter can last a few months before needing to be replenished, but it can depend on the frequency in which you use your cold plunge.
+It’s still a good idea, though, to check the filtration system regularly—once every week or two—to make sure there’s no excessive build-up in or on your filters.

 When it comes time to replace your filter, the company may sell replacements online, which will take the guesswork out of buying the right filter.
-If you’d rather shop around, make sure you get the right filter, since they come in all shapes and sizes.
-Simply do your research beforehand.
+If you don’t see the filters online, reach out to the support team for filter information, like the filter type and size.
+It’s better to use the manufacturer-recommended filter than mix-and-match parts.

 Routine Draining and Cleaning

-Again, your cold plunge tub may have directions for how often to drain and clean it, but most ice baths with filtration units can go for a few months before needing to be deep cleaned.
+Again, your cold plunge tub may have directions for how often to drain and clean it, but most ice baths with filtration units can go for a few months before needing a thorough cleaning.
 (If you’re using a stock tank and oxidizing with bromine, you definitely will need to swap out water weekly, if not more frequently.)

 RELATED: Ice Bath Vs Cold Shower